TylerH123/MKS21X-FinalProject/README.md

 - 1/8/19 : finished adding all the piece classes, still need to work on the rotation algorithm
 - 1/9/19 : changed how the shapes are created. shapes are now created using direction and relative locations. also added clear method
-- 1/10/19 : worked on a border check method to make sure pieces don't go off the board
+- 1/10/19 : worked on a border check method to make sure pieces don't go off the board.
+Also, deleted all the piece classes because I made a new way to create the pieces.

 ### Jude
 - 1/4/19 : worked on block methods